datacarpentry/datacarpentry.github.io/pages/lessons.md

 command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.

-Please note that workshop materials for working with Genomics data in R are under development and will become available in late 2018.
+Please note that workshop materials for working with Genomics data in R in "alpha" development.
+These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries' official lesson offerings.

 #### Lessons